 License suspensions are not created equal.

-An administrative suspension — one stemming from an unpaid traffic ticket or back child support — is typically seen as a minor offense and will not have a huge effect on rates.
+An administrative suspension — one stemming from an unpaid traffic ticket or back child support — is typically seen as a minor offense and not have a huge effect on rates.

 If the underlying cause of the suspension is a DUI, your rates usually go up dramatically if you can find a company to insure you.